-Normally I’d say get the best smoked salmon you can afford and eat it as a special treat but when I saw little packs of smoked salmon trimmings (the stuff which would normally go to waste as a result of the packaging process) in the supermarket at a bargain price of £1, I couldn’t resist buying it for a fast and frugal weeknight supper.
+Normally I’d say get the best smoked salmon you can afford and eat it as a special treat but if you can find the little packs of smoked salmon trimmings (the stuff which would normally go to waste as a result of the packaging process) in the supermarket, I recommend buying them for a fast and frugal weeknight supper.

-You can freeze the little packs (the trimmings are also great stirred through scrambled egg along with some chopped spring onion) and they defrost quickly so this is a good option when you need to pull together a tasty meal at short notice.
+You can freeze the little packs (the trimmings are also great stirred through scrambled egg along with some chopped spring onion, in my creamy smoked salmon pasta and in my lemony smoked salmon pilaf) and they defrost quickly so this is a good option when you need to pull together a tasty meal at short notice.
 It’s one of those recipes that’s minimal effort for maximum taste.

 110g Basmati rice